Azure/iotedgedev/README.md

 > To set up development machines manually instead of using the IoT Edge Dev Container, please see the [Manual Development Machine Setup Wiki](https://github.com/Azure/iotedgedev/wiki/manual-dev-machine-setup).

-This quickstart will run a container, create a solution, setup Azure resources, build and deploy modules to your device, setup and start the Edge simulator and then monitor messages flowing into IoT Hub.
+This quickstart will run a container, create a solution, setup Azure resources, build and deploy modules to your device, setup and start the IoT Edge simulator, monitor messages flowing into IoT Hub, and finally deploy to the IoT Edge runtime.

 <!-- Here's a 3 minute video walk-through of this Quickstart: